-2 For the requirement 7.5.3b.2 see Annular ring(oblong) in Figure 7-2
+2 For the requirement 7.5.4b.2 see Annular ring(oblong) in Figure 7-4

-3 The design in the requirement 7.5.3b.2 is a deviation of the requirement 7.5.2c (and ECSS-Q-ST-70-10 requirement 9.5b.15.a) of 200 µm annular ring for pads on solder side (see Annular ring(circular) in Figure 7-2) in one direction, compensated by a larger annular ring in the other direction.
+3 The design in the requirement 7.5.4b.2 is a deviation of Ref b and Ref c of Table 10-2 of ECSS-Q-ST-70-60, which specifies 200 µm and 130 µm annular ring on solder side (see Annular ring(circular) in Figure 7-4).
+This is a reduced annular ring in one direction, compensated by a larger annular ring in the other direction.

 4 Other non-circular pad designs are possible and typically used on external layers for AAD and SMT components.
 Dog-bone shapes or key hole shapes can be used for the verification of solder joint quality or to prevent thermal stress on (blind or micro) vias.